How Much is an Amputation Worth in New York?

-The settlement value of your amputation is one part of the settlement value of your personal injury case.
+The settlement value of your amputation is one part of the settlement value of your personal injury lawsuit.
 You will have other injuries in addition to amputation.
-The value of your other injuries will be added to the settlement value of the amputation, find out how much your injury can be worth.
+The value of your other injuries will be added to the settlement value of the amputation.
+Find out how much your injury can be worth.

 What is the Most Valuable Amputation Settlement For?

 The most valuable amputation injury is a settlement for the amputation of a leg or arm.
 The loss of a limb is the type of injury that is the most life-changing.
 However, as you will see, even the settlement for the amputation of a finger can be worth over a million dollars.

 Injured?
 Call 1-800-HURT-911® New York’s Personal InjuryDream Team™ right now for your free consultation!

 — GUARANTEED! ™